If you are experiencing an emergency, dial 9-1-1.

 About County Fire

 The Santa Clara County Fire Department is a unique fire district that has evolved into a progressive, full service fire department over the past 60 years.
-Through contracts with cities and district consolidations, County Fire now provides fire protection services to the cities of Campbell, Cupertino, Los Altos, Monte Sereno, Morgan Hill, Saratoga; the towns of Los Altos Hills and Los Gatos and adjacent unincorporated County areas.
+Through contracts with cities and district consolidations, County Fire now provides fire protection services to the cities of Campbell, Cupertino, Los Altos, Monte Sereno, Saratoga; the towns of Los Altos Hills and Los Gatos, and adjacent unincorporated County areas.

-The Santa Clara County Fire Department has grown to include 17 fire stations to protect approximately 100 square miles and serves a population of over 226,000 residents.
-County Fire employs 283 personnel to provide fire suppression, emergency medical and fire marshal services, hazardous materials regulation and response, rescue and extrication, public education and fire investigation services.
+The Santa Clara County Fire Department has grown to include 15 fire stations to protect approximately 100 square miles and serves a population of over 226,000 residents.
+County Fire employs over 300 personnel to provide fire suppression, emergency medical and fire marshal services, hazardous materials regulation and response, rescue and extrication, public education, and fire investigation services.
 The department’s suppression force is also augmented by volunteer firefighters.

 The Santa Clara County Board of Supervisors serves as the Board of Directors for the Santa Clara County Fire Department.
 Department concerns are addressed at scheduled Board meetings, which are held at the County Government Center, 70 West Hedding Street in San Jose.